epiil/open-cleaner/partslist/README.md

 ###Parts List (Updated 8/2/2015)

 Note: This parts list is a work-in-progress, and will be revised as parts are continuously tested.
+Please see /partslist/OpenCleanerPartsList.csv for associated parts vendors and prices.

 There are a number of essential Opencleaner parts that currently aren't included on this list.
 They include: